MarkusEicher/get2learnthis/README.md

 ## Feedback and Support

-If you have any feedback or questions, please reach out to us at markuseicher@outlook.com
+If you have any feedback or questions, please reach out to us by submitting an issue.
+Thanks for your support! 🤝